 Postdoctoral researchers are at a critical point in their careers.
-They are generally able to work on their own independent research projects, and have experience presenting their work and publishing their results in research journals.
+They are generally able to work on their own independent research projects, and they have experience presenting their work and publishing their results in research journals.
 But many postdoctoral researchers lack the skills and funding necessary to become truly independent researchers.

 The Pelotonia Postdoctoral Fellowship Program funds postdoctoral fellows at this critical time in their careers.
 An emphasis of this program is on funding postdoctoral fellows who have recently received their PhDs.
-Postdoctoral fellows have been recruited from literally around the world on to come to Ohio State to advance their careers and work on cancer research projects.
+Postdoctoral fellows have been recruited from around the world to come to Ohio State to advance their careers and work on cancer research projects.

 Competition for Pelotonia Postdoctoral Fellowships is fierce.
 Each year approximately 70 postdoctoral applications are submitted.
 Each application is critically reviewed by members of the Pelotonia Fellowship Committee.
-Because of the prestigious nature of these awards, many postdoctoral awardees have reported that receiving a Pelotonia Fellowship has distinguished them from their peers and have moved on to faculty positions or prestigious positions in industry.
+Because of the prestigious nature of these awards, many postdoctoral awardees have reported that receiving a Pelotonia Fellowship has distinguished them from their peers and they have moved on to faculty positions or prestigious positions in industry.

 - Applicant strengths and research potential (Emphasis is given to clinical fellows and applicants who have graduated within the last year, excluding clinical fellows, and who are or will be new to Ohio State—less than one year—and who have the potential to become independent scientists.)

-- Mentor/advisor qualifications and training record
+- Mentor/adviser qualifications and training record

 - Innovativeness and impact of project on cancer research